Schedule a demo of LiquidPlanner with a product expert today

 If you can relate to this, I’ll tell you what I always tell our customers: It sounds like it’s time for a new approach!

-Instead of telling your team what to do—“track your time!”—reframe the concept and tell them why logging their progress is so very important.
+Instead of telling your team what to do—“track your time!”—reframe the concept and tell them why logging their progress is so important.

 While the top level task is “tracking time,” the outcome and benefit are “logging progress”—and when people can reframe that task into one that shows how far they’ve come, and helps them organize their work, it increases accountability.
-Just the wording sounds like the benefit belongs to the person doing the time tracking, rather than the person reviewing the time sheet.

 There are many benefits to tracking time, which can be broken down into two categories: planning and accountability.
+When you share these benefits with your team and make these benefits an essential part of how your team works, the resistance of time tracking will begin to ease.

 Everyone wants to minimize administrative tasks in order to spend more time on the actual work and move projects forward.
-When you track time, especially in a tool like LiquidPlanner, the process and the data it yields can help you be better at your job and boost your career in the following ways:
+When you’re tracking time, especially in a tool like LiquidPlanner, the process and the data it yields can produce unexpected benefits for you and your team.

 1. Become a better estimator.
 Learn how to size up the scope of a task right away by basing your estimation on how long it took to complete similar tasks in the past.
+Estimation is crucial to creating accurate project timelines and stakeholder expectations at the beginning of a project and is a critical skill for managers and contributors.

 2. Know when to delegate.
 You can’t do it all.
 No one can.
 When you track time, you know that that “ten-minute” task will really take five hours—and you already have a full plate.
+Don’t make it complicated, and don’t overload yourself with work you can’t do.
+You can even go a step further, and take advantage of automatic resource leveling to quickly see which team members are available to help.

 4. Know when to hire another person.
 Time tracking is both proof and support of the fact that your project is too big for your current pool of resources.
 These metrics can be your best ally to hire more people.
 Also, if you use timesheet data from past projects as a comparison, you can plan more accurately from the get-go.